MartinZikmund/windows-uwp/windows-apps-src/get-started/whats-a-uwp.md

 -   DirectX UI and a C++ backend
 -   JavaScript and HTML

-Microsoft Visual Studio 2015 provides a UWP app template for each language that lets you create a single project for all devices.
+Microsoft Visual Studio (2015 and later) provides a UWP app template for each language that lets you create a single project for all devices.
 When your work is finished, you can produce an app package and submit it to the Windows Store from within Visual Studio to get your app out to customers on any Windows 10 device.

 ## UWP apps come to life on Windows